SuperOfficeDocs/superoffice-docs/docs/en/service/settings/learn/settings.md

 * **Enable editing of messages**: If checked, the user will be allowed to edit messages.

-* **<!-- onsite--> Use user authentication from web server**: If checked, SuperOffice Service allows user authentication deriving from the web server (Microsoft IIS).
+* **Use user authentication from web server**: If checked, SuperOffice Service allows user authentication deriving from the web server (Microsoft IIS).
 (ONSITE only)

-* **<!-- onsite--> Use customer authentication from web server**: If checked, SuperOffice Service allows user authentication deriving from the customer centre web server (Microsoft IIS).
+* **Use customer authentication from web server**: If checked, SuperOffice Service allows user authentication deriving from the customer centre web server (Microsoft IIS).
 (ONSITE only)

-* **<!-- onsite--> Online on the Internet**: Check here if SuperOffice Service is available on the Internet.
+* **Online on the Internet**: Check here if SuperOffice Service is available on the Internet.
 This will control parts of the functionality available in SuperOffice Service, because some functionality actually requires the solution to be online.
 (ONSITE only)

 * **Track all links**: Check here to track all links in mailings.